Sasmithere/edk2-violet/README.md

 - of uefi img for redmi note 7 pro
 - made a uefi image but for now gpio work but no touch i'll probe it more
+- i2c bus for touch controller is not enabled, which usually sits on i2c-1 for this device